cap-js/docs/node.js/core-services.md

 function srv.prepend(()=>{...})
 ```

-Sometimes, you need to register handlers to run before handlers registered by others before.
-Use `srv.prepend()` to do so, for example like this:
+If you need to register a handler that has to run before the existing ones, use `srv.prepend()` to do so.
+For example:

 ```js
 cds.on('served',()=>{